What Does Cocaine Smell Like?

 - Sudden death

-The risk of overdose is increased when it is used with other dangerous substances like other drugs like heroin, fentanyl, and alcohol.
-The combination of heroin and cocaine called speedball is particularly deadly.
-This combination creates a serious risk of overdose.
+The risk of overdose is increased when it is used with other dangerous substances like heroin, fentanyl, and alcohol.
+The combination of heroin and cocaine, called speedball, is particularly deadly.
+This combination creates a severe risk of overdose.

 Cocaine and Alcohol Abuse

 Cocaine and alcohol don’t negate the effects of one another.
 Instead, they mask the effects, making people unaware of how intoxicated they are.
 As cocaine is a stimulant and alcohol is a depressant, the collective pressure they put on your body and mind can be dangerous.
 Some people use cocaine and alcohol simultaneously to increase the effects of both substances.
 However, this combination can easily lead to life-threatening consequences such as overdose or alcohol poisoning.

 People who struggle with schizophrenia and bipolar disorder are especially at risk of substance abuse and polysubstance patterns.
 Research has shown that a particular demographic is more likely to develop an alcohol use disorder; people with bipolar disorder.
 This is because of the attempt to modulate mania linked with the condition.

 Polysubstance use is, unfortunately, more common than we like to think, and one drug does enough harm to the body alone when abused.
 Both drugs can cause damage to the user’s body and social and emotional well-being while also increasing their risk of long-term, chronic health issues or overdose.
 The health dangers of one drug are enhanced by polysubstance use and co-occurring disorder.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL(844) 597-1011